The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Fever may occur.

-- Other genital symptoms (involving the penis or vagina) may be also present such as ulcers or abnormal discharge.
+- Other genital symptoms may be also present such as ulcers or abnormal discharge.

 Consult your doctor or an STD specialist immediately if you suspect you have an STD.